SimLi1333/vidra/docs/docs-cli/guides/usage.md

 `vidra-cli [command]`

-vidra-cli is a command-line tool for managing vidra-cli Operator and related resources.
+vidra-cli is a command-line tool for managing the vidra-cli Operator and related resources.

 ## Available Commands